115 Walsall Street,

-The exterior featured a 60 feet tall square tower that had a flat top, and was covered with cream faiance tiles, together with the remainder of the facade.
+The exterior featured a 60 feet tall square tower that had a flat top, and was covered with cream faiance tiles, the remainder of the facade was brick.
 Inside the auditorium, seating was provided in stalls and balcony levels.
 Illumination was via troughs of concealed lighting.

 Later taken over by the Rank Organisation, it was re-named Odeon on 9th March 1964.
 It was taken over by an independent operator from 30th January 1972, and re-named Silver Cinema which closed on 19th April 1974.